CMihai99/fyndro/README.md

 └── terms.html
 ```

-In the `Documentation` folder there is the documentation available in 12 languages.

 <a id="dependencies"><h2>Dependencies</h2></a>

 - **Bootstrap**.
 Andro is built on the Bootstrap 5 library and fully supports it.

+- **JQuery 3.5.1**.
+Andro uses JQuery for additional Bootstrap 5 functionality.

 - **Google Fonts**.
-By default, Andro is mostly built using the Arial font, however, there are multiple others used.
+Andro is mostly built using the Arial font, however, there are a handful of others used in the process.

 <a id="browser-support"><h2>Browser support</h2></a>

 At the moment, we aim to support all major web browsers.
-Any issue in any of the browsers listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D">should be reported as a bug</a>:
+Any issue in any of the browsers listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D" target="_blank">should be reported as a bug</a>:

 - Microsoft Edge 14+
 - Chrome (Current - 1) and Current versions